teksander/argos-blockchain/README.md

 ```

 Additionally, you have to set the variable `DOCKERFOLDER` in
-the file `blockchainconfig` to the full path where this
+the file `blockchainconfig.sh` to the full path where this
 repository is located on your computer, for example:

 ```